iMage101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints all the groups the current user is part of
+This script changes file ownership hello to betty